Georgia-Pacific West Bellingham

 Background & Location

-The approximately 74-acre Georgia-Pacific West cleanup site is located at 300 West Laurel Street, on the south side of Whatcom Waterway, in Bellingham.
+The 74-acre Georgia-Pacific West cleanup site is located at 300 West Laurel Street in downtown Bellingham, on the south side of Whatcom Waterway, along the Bellingham waterfront.
 A pulp and tissue mill operated at the site from 1926 through 2007.
-The Port of Bellingham acquired property within the site from Georgia-Pacific Corporation in January 2005, and plans to use the property for commercial, retail, and residential purposes.
+In 2005, the Port of Bellingham acquired the property from the Georgia-Pacific Corporation and took on the responsibility of cleaning it up.
+They plan to use the property for commercial, retail, and residential purposes.

 Environmental investigations of the site showed contamination in two separate and distinct areas.
-As a result, in 2013, the Port and Ecology agreed to divide the site into two separate cleanup areas to expedite cleanup and support redevelopment.
-The two areas are known as the Pulp and Tissue Mill area and the Chlor-Alkali area.
+As a result, in 2013, the Port and Ecology agreed to divide the site into two separate cleanup areas to speed up the cleanup and support redevelopment.
+The two areas are known as the Pulp and Tissue Mill Area and the Chlor-Alkali Area.

 The Pulp and Tissue Mill Area (38 acres) was cleaned up in 2016, and the following contamination was addressed: